BILLING & INSURANCE FAQS

 Does Full Spectrum accept my insurance?

-Full Spectrum Emergency Room accepts most commercial health insurance policies including Humana, United Healthcare, CIGNA, AETNA, Blue Cross Blue Shield, OSCAR, and more.
-As a free-standing Emergency Room, we are not recognized by Medicaid, Medicare, or TRICARE.
+Full Spectrum Emergency Room accepts most commercial health insurance policies including Humana, United Healthcare, CIGNA, AETNA, Blue Cross Blue Shield and more.
+However, As a free-standing Emergency Room we are not recognized by Medicaid, Medicare, or TRICARE.

 We also offer transparent self-pay options for our uninsured patients.